Series: Predators MC #4

 Sadly, even The Last Riders’ and the characters from Begley’s VIP Rooms series couldn’t and didn’t save this story.
 The only redeeming quality I found within Stalked was Hannibal.
 Yes, the dog made Stalked bearable.

 I’ve made it no secret that The Predator’s series is my least favorite out of this world that Begley has created, but I could at least say that I somewhat enjoyed their stories (well, except for Penni and Jackal’s).
-Stalked was a serious fluff piece that could’ve worked as part of the anthology she released just recently.
+Stalked by Jamie Begley was a serious fluff piece that could’ve worked as part of the anthology she released just recently.